-- 8.1 The staffing structure of the section will-comprises of qualified Internal Auditors, Accounting Technicians and part qualified Accountants with a mix of professional specialisms to reflect the varied functions of the section. - 8.2 Each year the departmental sections resources are assessed against the needs of the plan, in order to ensure there is sufficient coverage to arrive at the annual audit opinion. - 8.3 The Internal Audit Manager, Audit Committee and s151 OfficerCorporate Finance Manager (s151 Officer) all have a responsibility to ensure Internal Audit has sufficient resources to enable it to fulfil its mandate.
-Significant matters that jeopardise the delivery of the plan or require changes to the plan will be identified, addressed and reported to the Audit Committee. - 8.4 Upon request from the Head of FinanceCorporate Finance Manager (s151 Officer), appropriate specialists from other Directorates Portfolios and departments services should be made available to take part in any audit review requiring specialist knowledge.
+- 8.1 The staffing structure of the section comprises of qualified Internal Auditors, Accounting Technicians and part qualified Accountants with a mix of professional specialisms to reflect the varied functions of the section. - 8.2 Each year the departmental resources are assessed against the needs of the plan, in order to ensure there is sufficient coverage to arrive at the annual audit opinion. - 8.3 The Internal Audit Manager, Audit Committee and Corporate Finance Manager (s151 Officer) all have a responsibility to ensure Internal Audit has sufficient resources to enable it to fulfil its mandate.
+Significant matters that jeopardise the delivery of the plan or require changes to the plan will be identified, addressed and reported to the Audit Committee.

-9. Audit Training
+8.4 Upon request from the Corporate Finance Manager (s151 Officer), appropriate specialists from other Portfolios and services should be made available to take part in any audit review requiring specialist knowledge.

-9.1 Internal auditors must enhance their knowledge, skills and other competencies through continuing professional development.
-The Internal Audit Manager carries out a continuous review of the development and training needs of all audit employees through the Authority's appraisal system and will arrange, within budget provision, in-service training covering both internal and external courses.
+9. Training

-- 9.2 To comply with the qualification 'Certificate of Internal Audit', those practicing Internal Auditors holding this qualification are required to undertake 40 hours of continued professional development. - 9.3 Specific resources are devoted to specialised training in relation to computer audit, contract audit and fraud investigation to keep abreast of developments.
+- 9.1 Internal auditors must enhance their knowledge, skills and other competencies through continuing professional development.
+The Internal Audit Manager carries out a continuous review of the development and training needs of all audit employees through the Authority's appraisal system and will arrange, within budget provision, in-service training covering both internal and external courses. - 9.2 To comply with the qualification 'Certificated of Internal Auditor', those Internal Auditors holding this qualification are required to undertake 40-30 hours of continued professional development each year. - 9.3 Specific resources are devoted to specialised training in relation to computer audit, contract audit and fraud investigation to keep abreast of developments.

-10. Audit Reporting
+10. Reporting